Even with Ireland’s autumn win, Northern Hemisphere still playing catch up with All Blacks, says Lawrence Dallaglio

 Aaron Smith

-Travel in numbers: were the last team to beat Wales in in 2017's autumn international.
+Travel in numbers: were the last team to beat Wales in in 2017’s international.
 Photo: Michael Steele/Getty Images

 New Zealand were the last team to beat Wales in Cardiff and Dallaglio says for England to have done it a fortnight ago it would have been another huge statement for Eddie Jones’ team in the build up to the World Cup.

-“Wales were trying to play too much rugby and getting absolutely thumped by the England defence,” he added.
-“They then got the hair dryer from at half-time and changed to kicking the ball and testing England to see if they could play out of their half instead.
+“Wales were trying to play too much and getting absolutely thumped by the England defence,” he added.
+“They then got the hair dryer from Warren at half-time and changed to kicking the ball and testing England to see if they could play out of their half instead.

 “Ireland came unstuck in that first game against an England team which controlled the field position and were able to keep the defensive pressure up for virtually 80 minutes and Ireland could do nothing about changing things.